 What are the risks from DTaP vaccines?

-As with any medication, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
-If there are reactions, they usually start within three days and do not last long.
+As with any medicine, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
+If there are reactions, they usually start within 3 days and do not last long.
 Most people have no serious reactions from these vaccines.
 Reactions are much less likely after DTaP than older forms of the vaccine.
-Common reactions to these vaccines may include the following:
+Common reactions to these vaccines may include:

 Soreness at the injection site

 Severe reactions such as very high fever, seizures, or allergic reactions to these vaccines are rare.